 21 Aug 4 steps to kindness that will deliver stronger people performance

 The health and wellness sector continues to grow.
 There are retreats, self-help books and tools, gratitude practices, mindfulness techniques, and so many methods and products that promise a healthier happier life, I can’t begin to count them all.
 Yet at the same time, suicide rates are at an all-time high, domestic violence and abuse continues to be a growing problem and our young people are reporting the highest rates of anxiety and depression of any generation so far.
 Something needs to change.
 As employers we are in a strong position to create a change, but like any behaviour shift, it must start with ourselves.
 But how?
+Why not start with Kindness?

 If our businesses thrive on sustained, productive, effective performance and the ingredients to achieving that are in the vein of clarity, connection, results, learning, what is the missing piece?
 For me, the answer is always in the dialogue and the ingredient is kindness.
 This is where nurture lives.
 Without nurture, we might survive, but we won’t thrive.
 In a working context, it translates into unexplored and untapped potential.
 Without kindness in play, organisations miss out on more than productivity.
 They lose discretionary effort.
 The compounding effect of the loss of creativity, innovation and progress eats away at the opportunity to achieve organisational goals and the legacy they aspire to create.